 Does any of this sound familiar?

-- "I'm struggling with what to write about in my AMCAS personal statement without sounding cliche."
+"I'm struggling with what to write about for my AMCAS personal statement without sounding cliche."

 If so, you've come to the right place.

-- Never having to worry about doing medical school admissions research yourself.
-Instead, you can turn to a trusted advisor to guide you through the process.
+Never having to worry about doing medical school admissions research yourself.
+No more panicking after reading a questionable Reddit or SDN thread.
+Instead, you can turn to trusted advisors to guide you through the process.

 Our goal is to help you stand out in the medical admissions process by helping you prepare the absolute best applications you can.

 Here's the first step: Enter your name and email below to receive our free comprehensive guide to the medical school application process:

 Shirag Shemmassian, Ph.D. / Founder & Head Admissions Consultant

 If you want to learn more about how we can guide your admissions journey through our premium 1:1 support, click here.
 If, on the other hand, you want to schedule a complimentary 30-minute consultation with Dr. Shemmassian, click the giant green button below: